Etiology

 • Postinfectious cough: postinfectious cough is the most common etiology of subacute cough.[6]
 A history typical for postinfectious cough should prompt watchful waiting and symptomatic therapy as necessary.

-• Bronchitis: chronic bronchitis may be considered when an adult has a history of chronic productive cough lasting for more than 3 months of the year and for at least 2 consecutive years when other diagnoses have been ruled out.[14]
+• Chronic bronchitis: adult with a history of chronic productive cough lasting for more than 3 months of the year and for at least 2 consecutive years when other diagnoses have been ruled out.[15]
 Chronic bronchitis is one of the manifestations of chronic obstructive pulmonary disease.
-Predisposing factors may include nicotine and marijuana smoking, second-hand exposure to nicotine smoke, and environmental exposure to toxins.[6][15]
+Predisposing factors include nicotine and marijuana smoking, second-hand exposure to nicotine smoke, and environmental exposure to toxins.[8][16]

 • Bordetella pertussis: when local epidemiology indicates a high rate of pertussis infection, testing for Bordetella pertussis is recommended.
 If tests are supportive of pertussis, specific antimicrobial therapy is indicated.